Kyphosis

 • Neuromuscular and connective tissue conditions (rare)

-Signs and Symptoms of Kyphosis
+What are the Signs and Symptoms of Kyphosis?

 Symptoms vary from barely noticeable to significantly disruptive.
 You may experience: